ethereum/c-kzg-4844/README.md

 ### Parallelization

-Interface functions in C-KZG-4844 are single-threaded for simplicity, as implementing multi-threading across multiple platforms can be complex.
+The interface functions in C-KZG-4844 are single-threaded for simplicity, as implementing multi-threading across multiple platforms can be complex.
+While performance is important, these functions are already quite fast/efficient.
+For instance, `verify_blob_kzg_proof` is expected to finish in under three milliseconds on most systems.

 ### Batched verification